Robbery in Washington

 - The nature of the victim: whether the victim was elderly or disabled

 Aggravating factors increase the severity of the crime and its related charges while mitigating factors reduce it.
-In Washington, commission of a robbery while armed with a deadly weapon bumps up the charges to a first-degree offence.
+In Washington, commission of a robbery while armed with a deadly weapon bumps up the charges to a first-degree offense.

 What this means is that the presence of a weapon becomes an aggravating factor and will increase the length of sentence the judge is likely to impose.
 The criminal record of the defendant can also be an aggravating factor.